-Re: KIMS Hospital Enterprises Private Limited ('the Company')
+Re: Sarvejana Healthcare Private Limited ('the Company')

-In terms of the information and explanations sought by us and given by the company and the books of account and records examined by us in the normal course of audit and to the best of our knowledge and belief, we state that:
+In terms of the information and explanations sought by us and given by the Company and the books of account and records examined by us in the normal course of audit and to the best of our knowledge and belief, we state that:

-- (i) A. The Company has maintained proper records showing full particulars, including quantitative details and situation of property, plant and equipment. - B. The Company has maintained proper records showing full particulars of intangibles assets. - b) All fixed assets have not been physically verified by the management during the year but there is a regular programme of verification which, in our opinion, is reasonable having regard to the size of the Company and the nature of its assets.
-No material discrepancies were noticed on such verification. - c) There is no immovable property, (other than properties where the Company is the lessee and the lease agreements are duly executed in favour of the lessee), held in the name of the Company and accordingly, the requirements to report on clause 3(i)(c) is not applicable to company. - d) The Company has not revalued its Property, Plant and Equipment (including Right of use assets) or intangible assets during the year ended March 31, 2024. - e) There are no proceedings initiated or are pending against the Company for holding any benami property under the Prohibition of Benami Property Transactions Act, 1988 and rules made thereunder. - (ii) a) Physical verification of inventory has been conducted at reasonable intervals during the year by management.
+- (i) A. The Company has maintained proper records showing full particulars, including quantitative details and situation of property, plant and equipment. - B. The Company has maintained proper records showing full particulars of intangible assets. - b) All Property, plant and equipment have not been physically verified by the management during the year but there is a planned programme of verifying them once in three years which, in our opinion, is reasonable having regard to the size of the Company and the nature of its assets.
+No material discrepancies were noticed on such verification. - c) The title deeds of immovable properties (other than properties where the Company is the lessee and the lease agreements are duly executed in favour of the lessee) are held in the name of the Company. - d) The Company has not revalued its Property, Plant and Equipment (including right of use assets) or intangible assets during the year ended March 31, 2025. - e) There are no proceedings initiated or are pending against the Company for holding any benami property under the Prohibition of Benami Property Transactions Act, 1988 and rules made thereunder. - (ii) a) Physical verification of inventory has been conducted at reasonable intervals during the year by management.
 In our opinion, the coverage and procedure of such verification by the management is appropriate.
-There were no discrepancies of 10% or more noticed, in the aggregate for each class of inventory. - b) The Company has not been sanctioned working capital limits in excess of Rs.
-Five crores in aggregate from banks or financial institutions during any point of time of the year on the basis of security of current assets.
-Accordingly, the requirement to report on clause 3(ii)(b) of the Order is not applicable to the Company.
+There were no discrepancies of 10% or more noticed, in the aggregate for each class of inventory. - b) As disclosed in note 14(b) to the financial statements, the Company has been sanctioned working capital limits in excess of Rs. five crores in aggregate from banks during the year on the basis of security of current assets of the Company.
+Based on the records examined by us in the normal course of audit of the financial statements, the monthly returns/statements filed by the Company with such banks are in agreement with the books of accounts of the Company.
+The Company does not have sanctioned working capital limits in excess of Rs. five crores in aggregate from financial institutions during the year on the basis of security of current assets of the Company.

-(iii) a) During the year the Company has provided loans to companies as follows:
+(iii) a) During the year the Company has provided loans to companies as follows